 Every Life Care Wellness therapist offers individual counseling for adults.
 Certain Life Care counselors also do child and/or adolescent counseling.
 (Note that working with parents is usually an aspect of counseling with children.)
 We have masters level counselors who are Illinois Licensed Clinical Professional Counselors and Illinois Licensed Clinical Social Workers.
 Some of our masters level counselors work under the supervision of Life Care Wellness principals therapists as they earn their hours for clinical licensure.

 Approaches we use include Cognitive Behavioral (CBT), Dialectical Behavior (DBT), psychodynamic approaches, Somatic Experiencing (SE), Touch Therapy, Eye Movement Desensitization and Reprocessing (EMDR), play and art therapy, yoga therapy, Christian therapy approaches, and more.
-Be sure to ask your counselor about the theoretical orientation and the modalities and types of interventions he or she uses, or learn more on the About Us page.
+Be sure to ask your counselor about the theoretical orientation and the modalities and types of interventions he or she uses, or learn more on the All Therapists page.